Winter Travel Guide for Nepal Bhutan Myanmar Trip

 Good for short treks or hikes

-The winter months are considered the best time for short treks or hikes in these countries.
+The best time for short treks or hikes in these countries is the winter months.
 Since the weather is dry, the trails are less muddy.
 The visibility is also better during the winter as the skies are clear making it easier to enjoy the stunning mountain views.

 Winter is the off-peak season for tourism in these countries.
 So, you may find fewer crowds at popular destinations and more reasonable prices on flights, accommodations, and activities.